MNiMORPH/LSDTT-Guide/README.md

 Once you have your extracted channel network and channel heads, you can run the Terrace tool.
 You must first download and install it.

-# Install LSDTT Terrace driver.
+## Install LSDTT Terrace driver.
+Downloading and installing the LSDTT Terrace driver.

 Make sure you have already downloaded LSDTT and tested it by running a channel extraction before proceeding to this step.
 Ensure you have all the prerequesite packages installed as well.